Poetry Together is simple, open to everyone, and free.

 Children under 18 and those of 70 years and above are asked to:

-Write a poem based on a theme - 2026’s theme will be announced later this year.
+Write a poem based on a theme.

 OR